biocomp/how-skype-fix-vulnerabilities/README.md

 ### Chronology

-Vulnerabilities that allow an adversary to block an arbitrary Skype account are present for a few years.
+Vulnerabilities that allow an adversary block an arbitrary Skype account are present for a few years.
 There is more than one, and some of them are actively exploited in the wild.
-Moreover, target's account blocking is provided as a service.
+Moreover, account blocking is provided as a service.

-I used to post a lot about Skype vulnerabilities, and some victims of the exploits contacted me, after some googling.
+I used to post a lot about Skype vulnerabilities, and some victims of the exploits contacted me, after finding me in google.

 I have seen various Skype account blocking techniques.
-I have tried to help people restore the access to their accounts and plead Skype to do something about it.
+I have tried to help people restore access to their accounts and plead Skype to do something about it.
-Mostly the accounts were blocked via mass reports.
+Mostly the accounts were blocked via mass abuse reports.
 It is a well-known technique that exists for many years.
 It is so old that it became a tool of children' subculture for fighting against each other in Skype.
 But something outrageous has happened in the last year, which I absolutely have to speak about.

 <!--- ### Хронология событий